JCalderan/xebicon2019-spinnaker-handson/part1/introduction/README.md

 For instance, in a micro-service architecture an application might represent a service, and will group its Cluster, Server Groups, Load Balancers, Firewalls, and Pipelines.

 ### Summary
-The following diagram shows how theses concepts works together.
+The following diagram shows how these concepts works together.
 ![Clusters](clusters.png)

 ## Architecture